aws/aws-dotnet-deploy/site/content/docs/support.md

 | Amazon S3 & Amazon CloudFront        |               |                   |   :heavy_check_mark:       |

-### Amazon ECS using AWS Fargate
+### Amazon Elastic Container Service (Amazon ECS) using AWS Fargate

-* Supports deployments of .NET applications as a service (e.g. web application or a background processor) or as a scheduled task (e.g. end-of-day process) to Amazon Elastic Container Service (Amazon ECS) with compute power managed by AWS Fargate serverless compute engine.
+* Supports deployments of .NET applications as a service (e.g. web application or a background processor) or as a scheduled task (e.g. end-of-day process) to Amazon Elastic Container Service (Amazon ECS) with compute power managed by the AWS Fargate serverless compute engine.
 * Recommended if you want to deploy a service or a scheduled task as a container image on Linux.

 > **Note: This compute requires a Dockerfile.
 IF YOUR PROJECT DOES NOT CONTAIN A DOCKERFILE, THE DEPLOYMENT TOOL WILL ATTEMPT TO AUTOMATICALLY GENERATE IT,** otherwise an existing Dockerfile will be used.